A Grizzly Attack

 Greg was stressed and injured.
 He told us he was from Texas and he had a young family.
 I remember Greg saying he saw the bear coming down the river bed on the opposite side he was hunting with two cubs in tow.
 The bears were a couple hundred yards from Greg.
 The mother bear had spotted him.
 In an instant she began to run towards him.
 He began to look for a way out and up a tree he went.
 But the bear was fast, way faster than a bear was thought to be and she grabbed him by the foot and dragged him to the ground.
 The bear paused as Greg played dead.
 She paused for an eary minute or so then she grabbed him by the hand and gave him a shake.
 Somehow he remained “dead.”
 She sat a few feet away from him for quite a bit as I remember him saying.
 Now after a lengthy encounter she was satisfied he was not a danger and she began to retreat from the scene.

 Laying dead on the ground for a while he decided it was time to go for help.
 He started his way towards the road and that’s where we encountered this injured moose hunter.
-We dropped him off at the Ranger Station which I’m saying was 20 minutes back and the Rangers took it from there.
+As I remember the encounter we dropped him off at the Ranger Station which I’m saying was 20 minutes back and the Rangers took it from there.

 Back at camp a mere couple of miles from the event of the day.
 We chatted, ate and went to bed.
 A few days later we read the story in The Cody Wyoming newspaper.
 Whew!